awsdocs/aws-freertos-docs/doc_source/userguide/freertos-download.md

 **Note**
 The maximum length of a file path on Microsoft Windows is 260 characters\.
 Lengthy Amazon FreeRTOS download directory paths can cause build failures\.
-In the Getting Started documentation, the path to the Amazon FreeRTOS download directory is referred to as `<BASE_FOLDER>`\.
+In the Getting Started documentation, the path to the Amazon FreeRTOS download directory is referred to as `<amazon-freertos>`\.

 After you download Amazon FreeRTOS, you can continue to [Configuring the Amazon FreeRTOS Demos](freertos-configure.md)\.